 Yes No

 E. Criminalization of obstruction of justice (article 23)

+[If information on the implementation of article 6 has already been provided by the responding State in the review mechanism for UNCAC and has been made available to public, the responding State party may wish to indicate this here and state where such information may be found.
+(Secretariat)][Delete (Russia)]

 Is obstruction of justice criminalized under your domestic legislation in accordance with article 23 of the Convention?